-The School's lead DSL is Mrs Hayton who is a member of the Management Team.
+The School's lead DSL is Mrs Hayton who is a member of the Senior Management Team (SMT).

-Mrs McKenna, Mrs Myatt, Miss Ashworth and Miss Kelly are the DDSLs and the persons to whom reports should be made in the absence of the DSL.
+Mr Tagg, Miss Scott, Mrs Stewart, Miss Ashworth, Miss Neild and Miss Kelly are the DDSLs and the persons to whom reports should be made in the absence of the DSL.
 Other members of the SMT as described in the policy are available should need arise.
 This ensures there is the required cover for the role at all times.

-The DSL and DDSLs' contact details can be found on the Key Contacts page at the start of this policy and in the staff room.
+The DSL and DDSLs' contact details can be found on the Key Contacts page at the start of this policy and every class room.

+The role of the Designated Safeguarding Lead

+Governing bodies, proprietors and management committees should ensure an appropriate senior member of staff, is appointed to the role of designated safeguarding lead.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+This should be explicit in the role holder's job description, plus have the appropriate status and authority within the school to carry out the duties of the post.
+The role of the designated safeguarding lead carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
+Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.
 The DSL's role is to take lead responsibility for safeguarding and child protection matters in the School.
-The DSL's responsibilities are to maintain an overview of safeguarding within the School, to open channels of communication with local statutory agencies, support staff in carrying out their safeguarding duties and to monitor the effectiveness of the School's policies and procedures in practice.
-The DSL works with the Governors and the Head Master to review and update the School's Safeguarding policy.
+The DSL works with the Governors and the Headmaster to review and update the School's Safeguarding policy.
 Where a pupil leaves the School, the DSL will also ensure their child protection file is transferred to the new school (separately from the main pupil file) as soon as possible.
 The DSL will ensure secure transit and obtain confirmation of receipt.